ottogroup/schedoscope/README.md

 ## News

+###### 9/02/2015 - Release 0.2.1

+We have released Version 0.2.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+We have added a configurable DriverRunCompletionHandler mechanism.
+These handlers are being called after a driver run has finished.
+This can be later exploited for monitoring.
+See [reference.conf](https://github.com/ottogroup/schedoscope/wiki/Configuring-Schedoscope)

 ###### 8/27/2015 - Release 0.2.0

 We have released Version 0.2.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).